nsh87/receptormarker/README.md

 ## Development

+Fork the repository and submit changes with a pull request.

 To get started, make sure you have the latest version of R and RStudio installed.
 It is strongly suggested that you have installed the following
 packages: